bulgur-cloud/bulgur-cloud/Readme.md

 #### Frontend

 There is a Playwright test suite.
-You can run it inside the `bulgur-cloud-frontend` folder with:
+You can run it inside the `frontend` folder with:

 ```sh
 # You need to install browsers first if you haven't used playwright before